 Managing the WordPress App Info in Docebo

 To configure your WordPress app, access the Admin Menu from the gear icon.
 Then, find the WordPress section in the menu and press the Settings subitem.
-On this page, you will see all of the information provided by your LMS that will be used for your plugin.
+On this page, you will see all of the information provided by your platform that will be used for your plugin.

-At the top of the page, you will see the link to download the plugin, in case you haven't done so already.
+At the top of this page, you will see the link to download the plugin, in case you haven't done so already.
 The API Key, API Secret and SSO token will be used to configure this plugin.
 Now you can configure the plugin.